Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Open the `PlaneController.cs` once again and repeat the steps for the `Post` method.

-- Open Copilot Chat and type the following:

-    ```md
-    Generate all unit test scenarios for #selection

-    ## Unit Test
-    - Test should match #file:PlaneControllerTests.cs
-    ```

-- Copilot will give a suggestion to generate all unit test scenarios for the `Post` method.
+- Copilot will then give a suggestion to generate all unit test scenarios for the `Post` method.

     ```csharp
     [Fact]